-TUITION AND FEES 2013-2015
+TUITION AND FEES 2015-2017

 Mississippi Valley State University is supported chiefly by legislative appropriations.
 Increases in student fees are put into effect only when public support funds are inadequate and no other recourse is available.
 Increases are made only for support of the institution or improvement of the activity program of the students; therefore, the University must reserve the right to increase or modify fees and expenses without prior notice, but with approval of the Board of Trustees of State Institutions of Higher Learning.
 It is difficult to indicate the specific cost of attending the University because of the differences in personal spending habits.
 However, the information in this section will be helpful.
 The Office of Business and Finance is responsible for administering all business affairs of Mississippi Valley State University; supporting the educational activities; serving the students, faculty, staff and administration; and protecting all University assets.
-Inquiries should be directed to the Office of Business and Finance,

-MVSU 7265, 14000 Highway 82 West, Itta Bena, MS 38941-1400; 662-254-3301 or 662-254-3300; Fax: 662-254-7575.
+Inquiries should be directed to the Office of Business and Finance, MVSU 7265, 14000 Highway 82 West, Itta Bena, MS 38941-1400; 662-254-3301 or 662-254-3300; Fax: 662-254-7575.

-Fee Schedule Graduate Student (per semester) Tuition Out-of-State Fee (Graduate) Room, Board & Laundry Fee (Standard) Room, Board & Laundry Fee (Premium) \$370.00/hour \$0.00/hour \$3648.50 \$3938.00 Summer School 2014 Tuition Room & Board (Standard) Room & Board (Premium) Out-of-State Fees \$370.00/hour \$1068.12 per session \$1154.22 per session \$0.00/hour Special Fees Check Cashing On-Line Course Per Credit Hour ( Graduate ) Bad Check Charge Late Registration Orientation Fee (Non Refundable) Transcript Fax Transcript Housing Application Fee (Non Refundable) Single Standard Room Charge (over & above double occupancy rate) \$5.00 \$370.00/hour \$40/check \$100.00 \$100.00 \$10.00 \$15.00 \$75.00 \$984.00 Single Premium Room Charge (over & above double occupancy rate) Replacement ID Card Student Decal Greenville Higher Education Center Fee per of Student Teaching Fee Deferment Fee Overload Charge Per credit hour over 18 (Un Per credit hour over 9 (Graduate) Dual Enrollment Tuition per course Lab Fee Per Lab Dormitory Laundry Facility Fee \$1128.75 \$20.00 \$20.00 \$10.00 \$75.00 \$50.00
+Fee Schedule Graduate Student (per semester) Tuition \$370.00/hour Out-of-State Fee (Graduate) \$0.00/hour Room, Board & Laundry Fee (Standard) \$3648.50 Room, Board & Laundry Fee (Premium) \$3938.00 Summer School 2016 Tuition \$370.00/hour \$1068.12 per session Room & Board (Standard) \$1154.22 per session Room & Board (Premium) Out-of-State Fees \$0.00/hour

+Special Fees

+Check Cashing \$5.00

+On-Line Course Per Credit Hour (Graduate) \$370.00/hour

+Bad Check Charge \$40/check

+Late Registration \$100.00

+Transcript \$10.00

+Fax Transcript \$15.00

+Housing Application Fee (Non Refundable) \$75.00

+Single Standard Room Charge (over & above double occupancy rate) Single Premium Room Charge \$984.00

+(over & above double occupancy rate) \$1128.75

+Replacement ID Card \$20.00

+Student Decal \$20.00

+Greenville Higher Education Center Fee per credit hour \$10.00

+Student Teaching Fee \$75.00

+Deferment Fee \$50.00

+Overload Charge Per credit hour over 18 (Undergraduate) \$246.50

+Per credit hour over 9 (Graduate) \$370.00

+Lab Fee Per Lab \$25.00

-\\This fee will be charged to any student who, at the time of registration does not pay his/her prior year account balance in full.
+This fee will be charged to any student who, at the time of registration does not pay his/her prior year account balance in full.
 Award letters will be accepted as payment.
 Award letters with College Work Study and Plus Loan will not be accepted.
 The deferment fee must be paid prior to registration.
 THIS FEE CANNOT BE DEFERRED.
 (See University Deferment Policy.)